qrefine/qrefine/README.md

  qr.refine --help
 ```

-### Defualts
+### Commandline options

-If you want to see the options and defaults please type:
+If you want to see the available options and default values please type:
 ```
- qr.refine --defaults
+ qr.refine --defaults or qr.refine --show
 ```